Energinet-DataHub/geh-core/source/App/documents/development.md

 ## Http authentication and authorization

-The extensions for registrering JWT authentication in the `FunctionApp` and `WebApp` packages should be kept in synch:
+The extensions for registrering JWT authentication in the `FunctionApp` and `WebApp` packages should be kept in sync:

 * `AddJwtBearerAuthenticationForIsolatedWorker`
 * `AddJwtBearerAuthenticationForWebApp`